Biblins Youth Campsite – Terms and Condition

 Groups are welcome to BBQ on site and should take appropriate fire safety precautions.
 All BBQs should be raised off the ground.
 A number of bricks are available at the warden’s cabin to support you to do this.

-A designated smoking area can be found just off site in the Burrow car park.
+A designated smoking area can be found just off site in the overflow carpark near the Bunkhouse.

 Drugs, alcohol and intoxicating substances

-Only registered assistance dogs will be allowed to camp or stay in any of the buildings at Biblins.
+Dogs are NOT PERMITTED at Biblins Camp Site.
+Only registered assistance dogs will be allowed to camp, or stay in any of the buildings at Biblins.

-Along the public footpath you will find dog walkers – all dogs should be kept on a lead and owners should pick up after their dogs.
+Members of the public are permitted to walk their dogs along the public footpath, through the centre of the site.
+All dogs are required to be kept on a lead and their owners are required to pick up after their dogs.
 Please report any irresponsible dog owners to the on-site warden.

-All campers should bring everything they need for an enjoyable stay whether you are bivvying, staying in a tent or the Burrow you will need:
+All campers should bring everything they need for an enjoyable stay – except when staying in Camp Koodoo, where only sleeping and other personal equipment will be required.

 Safety on site